 The CAT rates Switzerland’s current policies as “Insufficient” when compared to modelled domestic pathways.
-The “Insufficient” rating indicates that Switzerland’s climate policies and action until 2030 need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow Switzerland’s approach, warming would reach over 2°C and up to 3°C.
+The “Insufficient” rating indicates that Switzerland’s climate policies and action until 2030 need substantial improvements to be consistent with limiting warming to 1.5°C. If all countries were to follow Switzerland’s approach, warming would reach over 2°C and up to 3°C.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.

 Switzerland’s 2021 emissions were estimated to be 44 MtCO2e and are expected to reach around 40 MtCO2e by 2030 (excluding LULUCF), under its current policies.
 This projected reduction is lower than previous estimates as a result of the COVID-19 related economic slowdown, and are equivalent to a 19% and 25% reduction below 1990 levels, respectively (excluding LULUCF).
 Switzerland is therefore not projected to meet its currently proposed target of a 33% reduction in domestic emissions below 1990 levels under current policies.
 However, it may partially meet its overall NDC of a 50% reduction below 1990 levels through the use of carbon credits from international mechanisms.